Fair Housing FAQ's

 A: In New York State, almost all types of housing with three or more units are covered.
 Including but not limited to: condominiums, apartment buildings, assisted living projects, public housing authorities, HOPE VI projects, transitional housing, and SROs (single room occupancy units) designed for more than overnight stays, homeless shelters used as a residence, cooperatives, and hospices.

-There are three main exceptions:
+There are limited main exceptions:

 WHO MUST OBEY THE LAW?